EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Screenshots ==

 1. Sidebar menu
-2. Options page
+2. MailChimp settings page
-3. List page
+3. Manage list forms page
-4. Sample list setup screen on MailChimp
+4. Inserting a MailChimp form shortcode on a page
+5. Form displays on the site front-end

 == Changelog ==
 = 2.2.0 =